ChengJN/tcloud-homepage/source/_posts/2017-09-20-Qian-and-Liu-Talk.md

 ---
-title: Qian and Liu's talk
+title: Prof.Zhiyun Qian from UCR and Prof.Peng Liu from PSU talk about Android security
 date: 2017-09-20
 tags: [Talk]
 thumbnail: